CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.2 Network Management.md

 This module considers the necessary components and conceptual tasks for network management.
 The counterpart in the system management for networked clients and servers is described in the block SYS.5 * System Management *.

-The present module specifies the basic requirements of the module NET.1.1 * Network Architecture and Design. * It also discusses how to build and secure network management and how to protect its communications.
+The present module specifies the basic requirements of the module NET.1.1 * Network architecture and design. * It also discusses how to build and secure network management and how to protect its communications.
 However, details regarding the protection of network components, in particular their management interfaces, are dealt with in the component groups NET.2 and NET.3.

 The management of the passive network infrastructure is dealt with in the building blocks of the infrastructure (building block layer INF) or industrial IT (building block layer IND).
 Therefore, these topics are not included in this module.